biocore/qiime/doc/scripts/single_rarefaction.rst

 **Description:**

 To perform bootstrap, jackknife, and rarefaction analyses, the otu table must be subsampled (rarefied).
 This script rarefies, or subsamples, an OTU table.
 This does not provide curves of diversity by number of sequences in a sample.
 Rather it creates a subsampled OTU table by random sampling (without replacement) of the input OTU table.
+Samples that have fewer sequences then the requested rarefaction depth are omitted from the ouput otu tables.
 The pseudo-random number generator used for rarefaction by subsampling is NumPy's default - an implementation of the Mersenne twister PRNG.

 **Usage:** :file:`single_rarefaction.py [options]`